skywind3000/z.lua/README.md

 awk -F '\t' '{print $2 "|" $1 "|" 0}' $FN >> ~/.zlua
 ```

+## Reputation

+- "I like this in principal.
+I’m pretty damn predictable at the command line and far too lazy to make shortcuts"
+- "It feels far more intuitive and it's so incredibly convenient to be able to jump between folders I'm working in without having to traverse an entire tree.
+The shell used to feel so constraining for me, but tools like this are making me enjoy it so much more. "
+- "I can finally have autojump-like functionality on my Raspberry Pi 1 without waiting 30 seconds every time I open a new shell.
+Thanks z.lua devs."
+- "Anyway, z.lua is a promising project.
+If you only need directory jumping, it may be the best choice."

 ## History

 - 1.4.2 (2019-02-06): you can disabled path validation by `$_ZL_NO_CHECK`, and use `z --purge` to clear bad paths manually.